Ancurio/mkxp/README.md

 # Falcon-mkxp

-info: A fork of Ancurio's mkxp for HD and higher resolutions.
+info: A fork of Ancurio's mkxp with unlocked resolution.

-You can remove the limit of 640/480 by editing the config file 'mkxp.conf' and changing the settings 'defScreenW' and 'defScreenH' according to your game resolution. e.g. 640/480, 800/600, 1024/768, 1280/960, 1920/1080, etc.
+Supports all games resolutions.

 # mkxp